HL7/fhir-specialty-rx/input/pages/message-submission.md

 ### Operation: $process-message
-The Specialty Rx Query and Query Response message bundles are pushed to their recipients using the $process-message operation...
+All Specialty Rx messages are submitted to their recipients using the $process-message operation...
 * URL: [base]/$process-message

 <br>